Antonyeaster/blackjack/README.md

 #### Continue where you left off:

-If no is selected, the player will just be able to continue with the game they were on before they entered quit.
+If no is selected, the player will just be able to continue with the game they were on before they entered quit or q.

 ![Continue Game](/documentation/screenshots/continue-game.png)